Do Indians need to read a Pulitzer Prize-winning novel about slavery in 19th century USA? Yes

 The secret network

-It takes only a google search, but facts are that it was not really a railroad, but, since the early and mid-19th century, more an “underground” or hidden and secret network of escape routes, meeting points, safe houses and “conductors” – abolitionists, fugitives, freemen and other sympathisers to the anti-slavery cause – who guided runaway slaves to safer, freer places in the northern United States and Canada’s Ontario province.
+It takes only a google search.
+The fact is that it was not really a railroad, but, since the early and mid-19th century, more an “underground” or hidden and secret network of escape routes, meeting points, safe houses and “conductors” – abolitionists, fugitives, freemen and other sympathisers to the anti-slavery cause – who guided runaway slaves to safer, freer places in the northern United States and Canada’s Ontario province.

 Whitehead uses the railroad not just as a metaphor for Cora’s escape, but also brings science fiction into history as he writes about an intricate spidery and secret network of railway lines under old, derelict, largely white-owned, farmhouses.
 Lines, always in the process of being made, then abandoned – following their discovery by “slave patrols” – and remade, so as to literally spirit away runaways to “freedom”.
 Among the earliest, true to life accounts of several such slave escapes is the abolitionist William Still’s The Underground Railroad Records, published in 1872.